-What is Von Willebrand disease?
-You might have heard the term but not know what it is or how it affects dogs.
 Von Willebrand disease is a hereditary bleeding disorder that is characterized by a deficiency of von Willebrand factor, a specific protein needed to help clot blood.
-Sometimes called pseudohemophilia, vWD is the most common inherited bleeding disorder in dogs and humans.
+Sometimes called pseudohemophilia, vWD is the most common inherited bleeding disorder in both dogs and humans.

 What is von Willebrand Factor?